navikt/next-api-proxy/README.md

         });
 };

-// It's very important to re-export this, without it NextJS doesn't know we are handling the request on "our terms". export const config = proxiedApiRouteConfig;
+// It's very important to configure this, without it NextJS doesn't know we are handling the request on "our terms". export const config = {
+    api: {
+        bodyParser: false,
+        externalResolver: true,
+    },
+};

 export default handler;
 ```